Statue of Liberty and Ellis Island - Website design

 Board for freelance & contract work

-The Ellis Island Foundation wanted a complete overhaul in their website for 2020.
+We've had the honor of working with Statue of Liberty Ellis Island Foundation to revamp their website for 2020.
 We were embedded with our partner Ruca to bring a more modern feel, including UX/UI, visual design, information architecture and aspects of development.